quantixed/p065p038/plots/README.md

 ### Supplementary Figures

+### Notes

 The R code can be executed with data placed into the `Data` folder of the RProject.
 For project folders where data is absent from this repo, it is available seprately at zenodo, due to GitHub space constraints.

+Fiji scripts for image analysis are included in the `Script` folder of the respective project.